ben-bowman/public/README.md

 - **A/B Testing Dashboard**, upload your data or use example data for test statistics.
 - **SQL queries and dbt models** for data transformation.

 Feel free to reach out or connect with me on [LinkedIn](https://linkedin.com/in/btbowman) for more information or collaboration opportunities.
+You can also contact me at [benbowman.io](https://www.benbowman.io).